Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-In fact, people there live 10 years longer on average than those in the rest of Europe and America.
-One in 3 lives into their 90s.
-And they also have much lower rates of cancer and heart disease.
+In fact, it’s been called “The island where people forget to die.”
+Its residents live 10 years longer on average than individuals in the rest of Europe and America.
+One in three lives into their 90s.
+They also have much lower rates of cancer and heart disease.
 They suffer less depression and dementia.
-And they are active well into their 90s
+And they are active well into their 90s.

 One of the keys to their happy life is the Mediterranean way of eating.
-They do not follow a “diet.”
-Rather, they and other Mediterranean cultures are living a healthy life.
-Eat Like the GreeksThe Mediterranean diet involves:
+Ikaria residents don’t follow a “diet.”
+Like most Mediterranean cultures, healthy lifestyle choices seem to come naturally as part of their day-to-day routine.

-It’s not about just the food, but also the act of making meals and enjoying them among family and friends.
-The act of cooking, eating and cleaning up a meal is something that is done with others.
+It’s not just about the ingredients, but about the act of making meals and enjoying them with family and friends.
+Cooking and eating a meal is done with others.

-Groups like the American Heart Association and The American Diabetes Association even back this approach to eating.
+Groups like the American Heart Association and The American Diabetes Association back this approach to eating.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.